-- Activating ADS Installed SIM Card
+- Activating the ADS Installed SIM Card

-- Downloading the Qstart Software and Bluetooth[®] Driver
+- Downloading the QstartXML Software and Bluetooth® Driver

 - Installing the Bluetooth Driver

-- Installing the Qstart Software
+- Installing the QstartXML Software

 - Creating and Configuring the Monitor Location

 - Activating the Monitor

 - Configuring the Modem Power Parameters

 - Verifying Wireless Communication

 - Saving the Configuration and Creating New Default Location

-Activating ADS Installed SIM Card
+Activating the ADS Installed SIM Card

-The ECHO monitor includes a pre-installed AT&T static SIM card.
-The SIM card must be activated to allow for wireless communication.
+ECHO monitors include a pre-installed SIM card which must be activated to allow for wireless communication.
 Request the activation within 48 hours of monitor installation and before heading to the field to install the ECHO.